Mebinmbn/Stock-Price-API/readme.md

 This project is a Node.js-based API that fetches stock price data from a Google Spreadsheet and provides an endpoint to query stock prices by symbol and date.

 Features:
-Fetches stock data from a Google Spreadsheet
+Fetches stock data from a Google Spreadsheet.
-Stores the data in a local JSON file (stockData.json) Updates stock data every 30 minutes
+Stores the data in a local JSON file (stockData.json).
+Updates stock data every 30 minutes.
-Provides an API endpoint to retrieve stock prices by symbol and date
+Provides an API endpoint to retrieve stock prices by symbol and date.

 Tech Stack:
-Node.js
-Express.js
+Node.js,
+Express.js,
-Google Sheets API
+Google Sheets API,
-dotenv
+dotenv,
 fs (File System)

 Installation: